dmatavel/file_editor/README.md

 ## Supported OSs

-file_editor was developed and tested in a GNU/Linux Debiam based system (Ubuntu 22.04 LTS).
+file_editor was developed and tested in a GNU/Linux Debian based system (Ubuntu 22.04 LTS).

 ## 42 cursus students